AnastasiaBrinati/SDCC-Project-22-23/README.md

 - ansible-playbook deployment-playbook.yml

 Add an inventory if you like it, however for the purpose of this project we limited ourselves at executing only in localhost.

+Disclaimer: we didn't care for security aspects, most passwords and passwkeys are hardcoded and visible.